Overview

 - The size and location of the aneurysm.

-- How much bleeding occurred.
+- How much bleeding has happened.

 - How much time passed before receiving medical care.